Last updated on March 7th, 2021 at 01:55 am

 We all want our work (or school) week to be productive and as stress-free as possible.
-While we can’t eliminate stress, we can set ourselves up for a successful week.
-Spending a bit of time preparing for the week ahead is an excellent habit to get into.
+While we can’t eliminate stress, developing some of the habits for a successful week mentioned below can make our lives run a lot more smoothly.

 How to have a successful week —